The kind of beekeeper you decide to be, will influence the beekeeping

 A ‘hive tool’ – this is a tool designed for a variety of jobs.
 It can be used to clean hives and assist in the separating of frames.
 It has a sharp, hooked edge.

-hive), then you will also need a range of beekeeping equipment such as:
+....such as a National or a WBC hive rather than a top bar hive, then you will also need a range of beekeeping equipment such as:

 ...and so on.